DadCooksDinner

 🛠 Equipment

 A 6-quart pressure cooker.
-Pressure cooker dried beans are one of the reasons I became a pressure cooker convert, and love my Instant Pot.
+Pressure cooking dried beans are one of the reasons I love my Instant Pot.
 Try them - you’ll never go back to canned beans.
 (OK, maybe you will, for convenience - but see the Storage section for tips on make ahead freezer beans.)

 📏Scaling